sebcat/openssl-hook/README.md

 The logged data is written to *hooklog.bin* in the current working directory.
 The file format is platform-dependent.

+Errors are written to stderr and the application is terminated.

 ## Example

 using bash and [socat](http://www.dest-unreach.org/socat/):